 I work across a range of areas involving applying quantiative modeling to real-world systems, using mechanistic models (as a physics-based approach) as well as statistical models (e.g., using methods from machine learning).
 I've worked in sleep modeling, material hardness simulations, time-series analysis, machine learning, and network neuroscience.
-I am currently working on problems in both time-series analysis, and in computational neuroscience, with the broad aim of finding patterns in the wealths of neuroscience data that we have access to that may indicate general principles of brain organization.
+I am currently working on problems in both time-series analysis and in computational neuroscience, with the aim of discovering general principles of brain organization using a combination of statistical and physical modeling.
 I am based in the Complex Systems group in the School of Physics at Sydney University.
+If you're interested in working on time-series analysis, machine learning, or developing and applying new quantitative methods to understand the brain, I have funding available for PhD students: please throw me an email if interested.
 Below I've attempted to explain some of my key papers in clear, non-technical terms.

 At Comp-Engine Time Series, you can explore a library of thousands of different time-series analysis methods and tens of thousands of time-series data.